 WHEN?
 WHAT WILL HAPPEN?
-Autumn Term 2021 Parents have the opportunity to visit secondary school open evenings.
-Parents complete an Application.
-Spring Term 2022 The council considers: the review documents from Year 5 parental preference indicated on the Common Application Form any discussions with parents; and consultation feedback from potential secondary schools the requirements of the SEN Code of Practice And then issues an EHCP before 12 February 2022.
+Autumn Term 2022 Parents have the opportunity to visit secondary school open evenings.
+Parents complete an Application if preferred.
+Spring Term 2023 the review documents from Year 5 parental preference indicated on the Common Application Form any discussions with parents; and consultation feedback from potential secondary schools the requirements of the SEN Code of Practice And then issues an EHCP before 12 February 2023.
 This will 'name' the Year 7 placement.
-Summer Term 2022 Parents will work with school to prepare for transition to secondary school
+Summer Term 2023 Parents will work with school to prepare for transition to secondary school

-Parents / carers of children with an EHCP must complete an application indicating their preferences for special and / or mainstream schools.
+^{} Parents / carers of children with an EHCP are not required to complete an application but they can if they wish to indicate their preferences for special and / or mainstream schools.
 Where the council comes to the conclusion that the needs of a child can be met in a mainstream school and the parents / carers have not provided the name of a mainstream school on the application the council will proceed with naming the mainstream high school closest to the home of the child.